ItsR4ff/Exploratory-Data-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/4dd4ffec-b4a9-4dc3-8af9-5c19a409c329)

+## Observation
 * It can be observed that some data types in the data frame are not what they should be.
 Example, streams, in_shazam_charts., and in_deezer_playlists are 'objects'.
 Compared to their related data, these should be in int as these could cause problems in our cleaning of data.

----

----
+So, it will now be converted into a numeric data type

-## Cleaning of Data Set (Additional Task)
+## Converting of Data  (Additional task based on observation)

-* To answer next guide questions, the coder cleaned his data to avoid problems in the data frame and avoid future issues whilst answering the remaining questions.

-#### Converting the into numerical data
+* Since some data types are not what they should be, we shall first convert before proceeding to the next question
 ```
 df['streams'] = pd.to_numeric(df['streams'], errors='coerce') #converting streams into int
 df['in_deezer_playlists'] = pd.to_numeric(df['in_deezer_playlists'], errors='coerce') #converting in_deezer_playlists